Skip to main content

 Talk to us

-Our charities, not for profit and social enterprise team contains specialists in registering, incorporating and closing down third sector organisations.
+Our charities, not-for-profit and social enterprise legal team contains specialist charity lawyers who are deeply experienced in setting up, incorporating and closing down third sector organisations.

 Recognised by The Legal 500 as the leading team of experts in the North, we've guided many hundreds of trustees through these processes since 2010.